SegunCodes/SegunCodes/README.md

 Hey 👋🏽
-I'm Olusegun Joe-Alabi, a skilled back-end web developer(PHP and NodeJs)!
+My name is Joe-Alabi Olusegun, a skilled fullstack software engineer!
 My drive is transforming ideas into Real-life applications.
 Think it, I'll code it!

+Reach out to me on collaborations via mail : shegstix64@gmail.com